Educational Reimbursement Plan

 In order to be eligible for tuition assistance, a Degree Program or course:

-- Should be applicable to the work you are currently doing or work you might reasonably be expected to be qualified to do.
+- The degree is reasonably applicable to the work the employee is doing or for which the employee might be reasonably expected to be qualified to do.

 - Online courses offered by an accredited college or university.

-- Adult education non-credit and/or Non-degree courses offered by an accredited institution.
+- Non-degree courses offered by an accredited institution, including colleges or universities.

-For approved undergraduate and graduate college courses, tuition expenses, required textbooks and supplies are reimbursed at 100% after any other sources of financial aid are applied.
+For approved undergraduate and graduate college courses, tuition expenses, required textbooks, supplies and required fees are reimbursed at 100% after any other sources of financial aid are applied.

 See the Educational Reimbursement Plan for more detailed information regarding eligible expenses under Tuition Assistance.